jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

     sleep_time = random_timestamp('32/12/99')

-  and the test is stuck in a loop.
-I have a problem, I change the date back
+  and the test is stuck in a loop, this is a problem, I change the date back

   .. code-block:: python